Teaching & Learning in Special Collections & Archives

 Basic concepts: what is special collections, collection development policy, history of department, how to access, and description of collections; subject specificity is also available.

-Introduces students to issues in the history of the book in the West, from early modern manuscript culture through the beginnings of the digital age.
+This 1.5 credit undergraduate elective class, taught by SCA librarians, introduces students to issues in the history of the book in the West, from early modern manuscript culture through the beginnings of the digital age.
 Using materials from ZSR Library Rare Books Collection, students examine printed texts as objects of study in three major ways: as material objects with artifactual value, as vehicles for text, and as social constructs and agents of social change.
-Must register with instructor in advance.
-(1.5 credit elective)

 Lib290A: Exploring Primary Sources: An Introduction to Their Use in Research